johnowhitaker/personal_site/mini-hw-projects/cqds.md

 ![A laser shines through three cuvettes, two of which contain carbon quantum dots](images/qd1.png)

 Initial inspo: [this Instructables post](https://www.instructables.com/DIY-Quantum-DotsNanotech-in-Your-Kitchen/) and various replications from hobby scientists on the net.
-Using a microwave cut the time taken down from 4-8 hours (the 'hydrithermal method' in the formal literature) to <10 minutes.
+Using a microwave cut the time taken down from 4-8 hours (the 'hydrothermal method' in the formal literature) to <10 minutes.
 In my attempt I used much smaller quantities that the Instructables post, so two ~2-minute microwave sessions were sufficient.
 Still - I'm an impatient chap!

 TODO link video